Butterfly Kisses (2018 film)

 Butterfly Kisses is a 2018 found footage horror film written and directed by Erik Kristopher Myers.
-The film follows filmmaker Gavin York (Seth Adam Kallick) who discovers a box of videotapes depicting a disturbing project by film students Sophia (Rachel Armiger) and Feldman (Reed DeLisle) about an urban legend known as Peeping Tom.
-As he sets out to prove the footage is real, he becomes obsessed, along with the film crew following him.
+It follows filmmaker Gavin York (Seth Adam Kallick), who discovers videotapes documenting a film-school project about an urban legend known as Peeping Tom.
+As York attempts to authenticate and publicize the footage, his investigation becomes an obsession that is itself documented by a second film crew.

-The film is a deconstruction of the found footage genre, exploring what if films like The Blair Witch Project, The Last Exorcism, or Paranormal Activity were real.
-The director also considers it a mixture of academic criticism and the real world horror of how far an artist would be willing to go.
+The film uses this layered found-footage structure to deconstruct the genre, considering how filmmakers and audiences might respond if films such as The Blair Witch Project, The Last Exorcism or Paranormal Activity depicted real events.
+Myers has also described the film as combining academic criticism with the real-world horror of how far an artist might go in pursuit of a project.

 Plot

 In May 2015, struggling wedding videographer and film school dropout Gavin York finds a box of tapes labeled "Don't Watch" in the basement of his in-laws' newly purchased home.
-Intrigued, Gavin watches and makes an edit of the tapes with an outdated laptop.
+Intrigued, Gavin watches and edits the tapes on an outdated laptop.

-The tapes comprise parts of a documentary from March 2004 by film students Sophia and Feldman.
-The two are trying to prove or disprove the existence of local urban legend "Peeping Tom," who can ostensibly be summoned by staring down the Ilchester Tunnel at midnight for an entire hour without blinking.
+The tapes comprise parts of a March 2004 documentary by film students Sophia and Feldman.
+The two are trying to prove or disprove the existence of the local urban legend "Peeping Tom", who can ostensibly be summoned by staring down the Ilchester Tunnel at midnight for an entire hour without blinking.
 Once Peeping Tom arrives, he gets closer to the victim each time they blink, ultimately forcing them to blink by fluttering his eyelashes against their face (a gesture colloquially referred to as "butterfly kisses") before killing them.

 The students set up a camera and film the tunnel, reasoning that the camera will act as a human eye.
 Upon reviewing the footage, they discover Peeping Tom appearing in the camera's view of the tunnel.
 When Peeping Tom also begins to appear in whatever footage they film elsewhere, they realize that his presence has infested the camera itself; as turning the camera on and off emulates blinking, Peeping Tom gets closer with each clip they film.
 Feldman's mental state begins to deteriorate, and he is eventually murdered by Peeping Tom, forcing Sophia to continue the project alone.

-Seeing a chance to break into a filmmaking career, Gavin hires a crew to chronicle his discovery of the tapes and his quest to prove Peeping Tom's existence.
+Seeing a chance to break into filmmaking, Gavin hires a crew to chronicle his discovery of the tapes and his quest to prove Peeping Tom's existence.
 However, he fails to find any record of Sophia or Feldman's existence.
-The crew, headed by filmmaker Erik Kristopher Myers, begin suspecting that the footage is fake and was created by Gavin himself; their doubts only increase when they discover that Sophia and Feldman had previously won an award for a documentary in which they used an actor to portray a real person.
+The crew, led by filmmaker Erik Kristopher Myers, begins to suspect that the footage is fake and was created by Gavin himself; their doubts only increase when they discover that Sophia and Feldman had previously won an award for a documentary in which they used an actor to portray a real person.